kolaoba/R_AirQualityScripts/notebooks/R_powerofnames.md

     ## [1] "city_day.csv"     "city_hour.csv"    "station_day.csv"  "station_hour.csv" "stations.csv"

 We want granular data, at least time-wise, so let’s go with the hourly data.
-We’re not focusing on spatial variation right now so let’s load the data by city (city_hour.csv) and have a quick glance at it.
+We’re not focusing on spatial variation right now so we’ll load the data by city (city_hour.csv) and have a quick glance at it.

 ``` r